Extended Set-based Tasks for Multi-task Execution and Prioritization: Extended Set-based Task Execution

 where $J\colon \mc Q\to\R^{m\times N}$ is the task Jacobian defined as $J(q)=\frac{\partial k}{\partial q}(q)$.
 The tasks consisting in executing the joint velocities $\dot q$ satisfying the relation in \eqref{eq:robotkinmodel} to make $\sigma(t)$ equal to a desired task variable trajectory $\sigma_d(t)$ will be referred to as \emph{Jacobian-based tasks}.
 A Jacobian-based task is accomplished when the task variable $\sigma(t)$ tracks the desired $\sigma_d(t)$.

 As discussed in Section~\ref{sec:intro}, there is often a need to concurrently execute multiple Jacobian-based tasks.
 Towards this end, let $\sigma_i=k_i(q) \in\R^{m_i}$---the task space is an $m_i$-dimensional Euclidean space---be the task variables associated to $M$ tasks, where $i=\{1,\dots ,M\}$.
 In the following, we will use $m$ to denote the sum of dimensions of task variables, $m = \sum_{i=1}^M m_i$.
-The evolution of each task variable can then be represented as
+The evolution of each task variable can then be represented as $\dot \sigma_i = J_i(q) \dot q$, where $J_i(q)=\frac{\partial k_i}{\partial q}(q)$ is the $i$-th task Jacobian.
+For more details on Jacobian-based tasks, we address the interested reader to, e.g.,~\cite{antonelli2009tro} and references therein.
+Next, we introduce the concept of ESB tasks.